 All classes receive weekly professional music classes where they are exposed to songs, dance, movement, rhythm & instruments.
 Music is also incorporated into our routines, transitions and other group times.

 Movement education, simple games and gross motor development are part of our weekly routine.
-All classes have use of “Studio A” which we call our gym, and it is conveniently located next door to our classroom.
-In warmer weather we have use of the West Hillhurst Community Centre outdoor field when we choose to use it.
+In warmer weather we have use of the West Hillhurst Community Centre outdoor field.

 All classes receive a set of skating lessons held on-site at the West Hillhurst Community Centre Arena.